Open a savings account.

 We can answer questions you may have and show you our range of accounts which may be suitable for your needs, but please be aware we cannot offer specific investment advice.
 Use our savings account finder to search our savings accounts and interest rates online.

-Currently our accounts are only available to existing members and new applicants in IP, NR, CO, CM, CB and PE, which are the areas local to Suffolk where we are based.
+Currently our accounts are only available to existing members and new applicants in AL, CB, CM, CO, IP, LU, MK, NR, PE or SG, which are the areas local to Suffolk where we are based.
 Whilst we can’t promise this will change soon, we do review this decision regularly.

 Many of our savings accounts can be opened in joint names.
 This excludes any tax free ISA accounts.
 Use our savings account finder to identify a suitable account and then check the individual account terms and conditions for full information.